bgarnb/bgarnb.github.io/_teaching/teaching1.md

 venue: "Ionian University, Department of Informatics"
 location: "Corfu, Greece"
 ---
-The course took place in November 2007
+The course took place from March 2008 to June 2008